Cytometry and Cell Sorting Core Facility

 Registration

-The FACS Sorting Core Unit is open to all researchers at the UKE and other interested researchers.
-Booking is done through the provided Internet booking system.
-New users call directly to the specified contact person.
+The Cytometry and Cell Sorting Core Facility is open to all researchers at the UKE and other interested parties.
+Bookings can be made via the internet booking system provided.
+New users should contact the specified contact persons directly.

 Contact